 Thank you for visiting.
 Here you will find a place for local filmmakers and fans to work together to promote the local area especially in creative film.

-We regularly cast our eyes over new Hollywood blockbusters as well as local movie-makers & scriptwriters based in the Midlands area plus you can also hear us on our monthly BBC Radio Leicester spot (on Rupal Rajani show).
+We regularly cast our eyes over new Hollywood blockbusters as well as local movie-makers & scriptwriters based in the Midlands area plus you can also hear us on BBC Radio Leicester with presenters Ben Jackson & Ady Dayman.

-With plenty of new reviews and feature blogs including our up and coming Top 10s for Leicester, Derby, Nottingham & now West Midlands we 'Spotlight' films, movie groups, shorts and make-up artists from the Midlands and anyone interested in getting involved email firstname.lastname@example.org
+With plenty of new reviews and features, we have something for everyone including our ongoing list of Film Festivals in the Midlands, 'Spotlight' films, movie groups, shorts and and more from the Midlands and anyone interested in getting involved please email firstname.lastname@example.org

 Mike Sales, Editor of Midlands Movies

 Check out our new coverage of local entrants of Anijam 2018, a feature of Derby QUAD's 10th Anniversary, reviews of Midlands made films including Voice of Belief, OCD: Can You Hear Me, Vigilante Style from Edward James Smith and Jack Veasey's The Night They Crashed here.

 New wide release reviews include Bad Samaritan, Fahrenheit 451, Revenge, 10 x 10 and The Devil's Doorway.